 In Florida, contractor scams have reportedly cost homeowners more than $80 million since 2015, emphasizing the importance of working with reputable contractors and professionals in renovating fixer-uppers.

-To mitigate risks associated with contractor scams, investors should conduct thorough research on potential partners by checking references, reviewing portfolios, verifying licenses and insurance coverage, and confirming that all subcontractors are also licensed if required.
+To mitigate risks associated with contractor scams, investors should conduct thorough research on potential partners by checking references, reviewing portfolios, verifying licenses and insurance coverage, and confirming that all subcontractors are licensed if required.

-Furthermore, being aware of renovation regulations and specific licensing or certification requirements is essential; for instance, general contractors must hold a valid license from the Florida Department of Business & Professional Regulation (DBPR) to legally operate within the state.
+Furthermore, being aware of renovation regulations and specific licensing or certification requirements is essential; for instance, general contractors must hold a valid license from the Florida Department of Business & Professional Regulation (DBPR) to operate legally within the state.

 By adopting these due diligence measures while engaging in fixer-upper investments, prospective property owners can significantly increase their chances of executing successful renovations and minimize potential financial losses.